Newsletter Subscribe

 The Story Bar

-Also tucked within Hobart's Macq01 hotel, The Story Bar is a delightful retreat for both locals and visitors.
-More than just a bar, it pays tribute to Tasmania's rich heritage.
-Relax on the outdoor deck with stunning water views or step inside to be whisked away by décor inspired by the island's convicts and settlers.
+Another great Hobart bar set within the Macq01 hotel, The Story Bar is a delightful retreat for both locals and visitors.
+It’s a venue that pays tribute to Tasmania’s rich heritage.
+Relax on the outdoor deck with stunning water views or step inside to be whisked away by décor inspired by the island’s convicts and settlers.
 With a charming blend of rustic and modern, the menu features an exquisite selection of wines, craft beers, and premium spirits, making every visit a memorable experience.

 18 Hunter Street, Hobart